 About The Bushwick Collective

-The Bushwick Collective was founded in 2012 by Joseph Ficalora - a neighborhood personality and business owner - to beautify a formerly blighted area with vibrant graffiti art.
+The Bushwick Collective was founded in 2012 by Joseph Ficalora - a neighborhood personality and business owner - to beautify an industrial district with vibrant graffiti art.
 Joe is inspired by his deceased father and mother, and the art is dedicated to them.
 The Bushwick Collective brings together street artists from around the world, legendary NYC graffiti artists, and local Bushwick talent.
 The art is all temporary - on average a mural will last approx. 12 months before being replaced.
 Artists are not paid - these are "permission" murals (as opposed to "commission").
 The Bushwick Collective is a work in progress, and it grows continuously.
 New murals are painted all year round (approx. every few weeks), and more new walls are added to make the exhibition larger.

 Artwork by Sipros

 The Bushwick Collective is located in the New York City borough of Brooklyn.
 It is easily accessible by the city's subway - a ride of approx. 15-25 minutes.
 Take the L subway line to 'Jefferson Street' station.
 It is 7 stops out of Manhattan.
 The L line can be picked up at '14th Street - Union Square" station or any other station along 14th Street: at 8th Avenue, 6th Avenue, 3rd Avenue and 1st Avenue.